vinaytej1/WebTechProject/README.md

 ---
 ## About
 A simple, basic mini web page application developed to demonstrate HTML, CSS, JavaScript, php skills.
 It's was done as part of assignment in WTA subject.
-Just choose movie as fun thing.
+Just chose movie as fun thing.

 ---
 ## Installation